 In Conclusion

 This was a general overview of caching systems.
-At this point, you likely understand the different types of Cache available for websites and web applications, and you might even consider using them.
+At this point, you likely understand the different types of cache available for websites and web applications, from client-side to server-side and CDN-based approaches.